New Students

 Click Here for More InfoWelcome to the Graduate Diploma in Clinical Dentistry (Implants)

-Further information regarding details of your orientation can be accessed below.
 All students within the Graduate Diploma in Clinical Dentistry (Implants) must satisfy the Faculty of Medicine, Dentistry & Health Sciences Clinical Placement Compliance Policy prior to commencing clinical practice.

 Students undertaking the Graduate Diploma in Clinical Dentistry (Implants) are also required to fill out the following Dental Health Services Victoria (DHSV) and Melbourne Dental Clinical (MDC) Credentialing forms, in order to be set up in both work places as a practitioner to commence seeing patients.
 This is both a course requirement as well as clinical requirement and students will not be allowed into the clinics without having submitted these forms.